USS Gerald R. Ford (CVN 78) Chief Pinning Ceremony

 NORFOLK, Va.
 (Sept.
-27 2024) Newly-pinned chief petty officers assigned to the world's largest aircraft carrier, USS Gerald R. Ford (CVN 78), celebrate during a chief petty officer pinning ceremony in the hangar bay, September, 27, 2024.
+27, 2024) Chief Logistics Specialist Miguel Bengochea, assigned to supply department aboard the world's largest aircraft carrier, USS Gerald R. Ford (CVN 78), presents colors during Ford's chief petty officer pinning ceremony in the hangar bay, Sept.
+27, 2024.
+Forty-seven Ford Sailors were advanced to the paygrade of chief petty officer.
 Ford is currently pier side at Naval Station Norfolk conducting routine maintenance.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Jacob Mattingly)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Adonica Munoz)

 |Date Taken: